AAccount/dt_call_aclient/README.md

 Every effort was put into documenting how this client works.
 Every effort was also put into reduce duplicate code because having 2 or more things that do the same things usually leads to unreliability.There is also a standard naming convention for xml resources such as strings, layouts, etc and UI component names.
 Constants and session variables are also located in a common area.
 Constants also have a naming formula to be easily distinguishable.

-All calls are encrypted using the TLS 1.2 standard.
+All calls are **end to end encrypted** using AES256/GCM.
+The AES key is a single user per call and shared by RSA.
 AClient does not rely on publicly accepted certificate authorities.
 Instead, it requires you to get a copy of the server's public key and supply it to AClient.
 This way you can guarantee the server you're connecting to is really the one you're expecting.
 Encryption is only guaranteed from client to server, not client to client.
 You need to trust the person running the server.

-For debugging purposes, the client does its own internetal adb style logging accessible form the home screen's DB Logs menu entry.
+For debugging purposes, the client does its own internal adb style logging accessible form the home screen's DB Logs menu entry.

 As a footnote: functionality is heavily stressed over fashionability.
 The client doesn't look that great and the color scheme, and launcher icon are all android studio's default picks.
 The icons are Google's freely available material design stock pack.
 Please don't bash unless you have suggestions or better graphics files.
 Graphics design, UI and design in general are not my specialty.
 My art skills have not advanced beyond the grade 3 level.